danielsqtang/Data-Ingestion-Shellscript/README.md

 Practice project for automating ETL using the northwind database.

-Order of shellscripts to be placed into Oozie Workflow RawData.sh --> hiveTable.sh --> cleansing.sh --> Flatten.sh --> DenormalizedTable.sh --> Fact.sh
+Order of shellscripts to be placed into Oozie Workflow\
+RawData.sh
+hiveTable.sh
+cleansing.sh
+Flatten.sh
+DenormalizedTable.sh
+Fact.sh

 Practice Business Intelligence Questions I Made Up To Consider 1.Which country has the most customers?
 Which city has the most customers?